aau-fed/flexoffer_agent/README.md

 and a user manual.
 The repository contains the following sub-systems:

  1. `foa-app` gathers power consumption data from individual flexible loads, aggregates it, and delivers it to the aggregator software (FMAN).
 It also receives disaggregated schedules from the FMAN, and activates the flexible loads (i.e., turning them on/off) according to the received schedules.
- 2. `fo-generator` generates and delivers flexoffers to the aggregator software (FMAN).
+ 2. `fo-generator` generates and delivers FlexOffers to the aggregator software (FMAN).
  3. `foa-frontend` offers functionality to register new prosumers, add prosumer loads and configure load flexibility parameters.
 It communicates with `foa-app` backend to fetch and visualize flexible load live power consumtion and state as well as historical power consumption.
  4. `fman-proxy` enables FOA to connect with multiple FMAN instances.
 In fact, all communication between FOA and one or more FMANs is handled by `fman-proxy`.
  5. `sys-monitor` monitors all flexible loads to ensure that they are restored to their normal power state after schedule execution.
 Normally, `foa-app` should handle device state restoration, but `sys-monitor` serves as an added safety mechnism since failure to restore device state can cause significant user discomfort.

 ### How do I get set up? ###

 It is recommended to first get `foa-app` and `foa-frontend` up and running.
-This way a user can add some flexible loads for testing and play around with the UI.
+This way a user can add some flexible loads for testing (see [Smartplug Installation Guide](./manuals/TP-Link_%20SmartPlug_%20Installation_Guide.pdf)) and play around with the UI (see [FOA manual](./manuals/FOA_Manual.pdf)).
-After adding flexible loads, the next step would be setting up `fo-generator` to start generating flexoffers and use the UI to configure load flexibility parameters.
+After adding flexible loads, the next step would be setting up `fo-generator` to start generating FlexOffers and use the UI to configure load flexibility parameters (see [Flexibility Configuration Manual](./manuals/Load_Flexibility_Generation_And_Configuration_Manual.pdf)).
-Then, at some point one may want to send generated flexoffers to an aggregator (FMAN).
+Then, at some point one may want to send generated FlexOffers to an aggregator (FMAN).
 This can be done by setting up and running `fman-proxy` and providing it with the `url` of an FMAN.
 The default url used by `fman-proxy` is `http://localhost:8085`.
 Later, when FMAN starts delivering execution schedules, `foa-app` will start sending `on/off` signals to the flexible loads to deliver the offered flexibility.
 At this point, `sys-monitor` should be set up